iturner72/book-notes/the_4-hour_work-week.md

 magic of the imminent deadline.
 * 77 Limit tasks to the important to shorten work time (80/20).
 Shorten work time to limit tasks to the important (Parkinson's Law).

+### 6 The Low-Information Diet
+* 87 But what if someone has an emergency?
+It doesn't happen.
+My contacts now know that I don't respond to emergences, so the emergencies somehow don't exist or don't come to me.
+Problems, as a rule, solve themselves or disappear if you remove yourself as an information bottleneck and empower others
+* 88 From an actionable information standpoint, I consume a maximum of one-third of one industry magazine (*Response* Magazine) and one business magazine (*Inc.*) per month, for a grand total of aproximately four hours.
+That's it for results-oriented reading.
+Iread an hour of fiction prior to bed for relaxation.
+* 93 Being sure to maintain eye contact, ask for the phone numbers of at least two (the more you attempt, the less stressful it will be) attractive members of the opposite sex on each day.